 Chachalacas, Kiskadees, Pyrrhuloxias, and Pauraques!
 Haven’t heard of those?
 Well, how about Orioles, Jays and Kingfishers?
 It doesn’t matter — the Rio Grande Valley in Southern Texas has them all.
 Situated on the international border, the region is a premier birding destination from November to February, those temperate months offering access to countless amazing birds within a few hours’ drive of our gateway city, Harlingen.
 From arid scrub to palm groves and sandy beaches, we’ll visit legendary hot spots like Santa Ana National Wildlife Refuge, Estero Llaño Grande State Park, and South Padre Island.
 The region boasts fantastic photographic infrastructure, and a moderate pace will allow time to photograph a wide array of species, many of them specialties of the far south.
 The ever-present possibility of Mexican vagrants adds constant excitement, and we’ll dedicate our final day to finding the iconic Whooping Crane, a spectacular bird and an amazing conservation success story.
 It doesn’t matter if you’re a wide-eyed novice or a grizzly veteran; the Rio Grande Valley and Whooping Cranes is a must!

 Day 1: Arrival in Harlingen; transfer to Alamo.
 Most participants will need to connect through Houston or Dallas, so we’ll use today as a dedicated travel day, the goal to have all participants meet at 4pm in the arrival area of Valley International Airport in Harlingen (HRL).
 This airport is small and easy to navigate, yay!
-Once everyone has arrived, we’ll drive 40 minutes west to the Alamo Inn, a birding-themed bed and breakfast which will serve as our base of operations for our first four nights.
+Once everyone has arrived, we’ll drive 40 minutes west to the Alamo area, which will serve as our base of operations for our first four nights.
 If there is sufficient energy and interest, we might make a stop at local parrot roost en-route.
 We’ll have an introductory dinner and get everyone into bed at a decent hour so we’re ready to go on the morning of Day 2.

 Day 2: Bentsen State Park, Anzalduas County Park, and Santa Ana National Wildlife Refuge.
 We’ll start at Bentsen State Park where a fully-stocked feeder array should afford us drool-worthy views of Plain Chachalacas, Great-tailed Grackles, and Green Jays.
 Proceeding into the park after studying and photographing those raucous residents, we’ll scour the arid habitat for Golden-fronted Woodpecker, Olive Sparrow, and Gray Hawk.
 Over 350 species have been observed in the park, and a beautiful viewing platform offers great views of the surrounding area, including Mexico!